 Penguins sign Sullivan to extension through 2019-20 season

-Just past the first anniversary of his first win as the Penguins' head coach, Mike Sullivan inked a contract extension that will put him position to secure many more victories than his current 71 with the NHL club in the years to come.
+Just past the first anniversary of his first win as the Penguins' coach, Mike Sullivan inked a contract extension that will put him position to secure many more victories than his current 71 with the NHL club in the years to come.

-Sullivan, 48, signed a three-year deal that ties him to the Penguins through the 2019-20 season, the team announced on Monday.
-That commitment from the Penguins barely represented a surprise, as the defending Stanley Cup champions are 55-24-10 in regular-season games and 16-8 in the playoffs since Sullivan's debut on Dec.
-14.
+Sullivan, 48, signed a three-year deal that ties him to the Penguins through the 2019-20 season, the team announced Monday.
+That commitment from the Penguins barely represented a surprise, as the defending Stanley Cup champions are 55-24-10 in regular-season games and 16-8 in the playoffs since Sullivan's debut Dec.
+14, 2015.

 But Sullivan recognized the significance of the gesture in an industry where coaches face few career certainties.

-“The nature of our business doesn't really suggest any level of stability,” said Sullivan, who had a season and a half left on his initial contract with the Penguins.
+“The nature of our business doesn't really suggest any level of stability,” said Sullivan, who had a season-and-a-half left on his initial contract with the Penguins.
 “But this certainly is a big step forward for us as far as bringing some assurance to our jobs and the fact that they're pleased with the job we're doing at this point and will continue to try to do.

 “Knowing you have a level of certainty, I think, brings a certain level of peace of mind and just an opportunity to put the business side of the game behind you and just focus on trying to win hockey games.”